spatialnimbios/testcases/Intermediate/README.md

 # Intermediate models

-1. Transcriptional bursting--DONT DO
-2. Autophosphorylation--MAYBE
-3. Multisite phosphorylation--DONT DO
-4. Membrane Localization--UPLOAD DATA
+A set of sligtly more realistic test models.

+I. Membrane Localization
+II.
+Autophosphorylation